 Welcome to the website for the Scouting Challenge theme for WordPress (previously known as the Beverley Hall theme), a highly configurable on-brand theme aimed for Groups and other organisational units under the auspices of The Scout Association (TSA).
 Key to the design of the theme is the ability to customise and configure the theme to your requirements without needing to edit any of the theme files (thanks to the Easy Theme Options plugin).
-There are around a hundred options you can set but it will work just fine without you changing any of them.
+There are over one hundred and thirty options you can set but it will work just fine without you changing any of them.
 If you do want to edit the theme that's fine and child themes are supported (this site is using one).

 The theme was primarily designed for use by Groups consisting of Beaver, Cub and Scout sections and optionally an associated Explorer unit.
 However the only visual indication of this in the theme itself is an optional row of logos on the index page and the Network logo can also be included.
 So there is not any particular reason why it could not be used at District or County level or indeed for other units.
 Only the TSA logo in the header stops it immediately being useful as a general purpose theme (albeit one that adopts TSA branding conventions in its choice of colours and fonts) and it is pretty simple to change that.